framaz/eye_control/README.md

 # Eye control

-Eye control is a tool that allows you to use your gaze to move mouse.
+Eye control is a project that allows you to use your gaze to move mouse cursor.

 ## Requierements